GeoGuess/geoguess.games/docs/guide/dev/areas.md

 )
 ```

 2. Get the key in the response with `nominatimResultPath`
+> You can define fallback with `nominatimFallbackResultPath`

 Example:

 ```json
 "nominatimQueryParams": {
   "zoom": "5",